kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 to retrieve a record of a successfully *pulled* image, and if it does not find any it will also attempt to find a record of an image currently being in a *pulling* state.

+##### Cache writes upon successful credentials match:

+There are two special cases when a new cache entry would be added during the `MustAttemptImagePull()` check:

+1. A secret coming from the checked pod matches with cached credential hash but has different coordinates (namespace/name/uid).
+2. A secret coming from the checked pod matches with cached secret coordinates but the credential hash is different.

+These writes happen in order to prevent unnecessary registry polling in case the cached credentials got rotated.

+In order to prevent unbound writes in cases of a high namespace turnover, we limit these particular `MustAttemptImagePull()` writes to only occur if the number of already cached entries per image isn't greater than 100.

+For beta we should consider removing cached credentials upon Kubernetes secret / namespace deletions.

 ##### Failure modes: